Newborn Essentials Checklist 2026: What You Really Need vs What to Skip

 | 36+ weeks | Pack your hospital bag, final check | Have the car seat installed and inspected |

-In the US and many Western countries, the baby registry is a major part of preparation.
-Many parents create registries at stores like Babylist, Amazon, or Target, allowing friends and family to purchase items directly.
-This cultural system can significantly reduce your out-of-pocket costs.
+In the US and many Western countries, the baby registry is a huge part of getting ready.
+A lot of parents set one up at Babylist, Amazon, or Target so friends and family can buy items directly, and that one simple step can take a real chunk out of what comes out of your own pocket.

 | Item | Priority | Quantity | Notes |